XenoWarrior/CI346-Programming-Languages/README.md

 You can now setup the project using `mvn install` and `npm install -g` (remove `-g` if you do not want a global installation)

 ## Running
-The project should compile and run by simply running `mvn wildfly:run`.
-You can open another command line window to run `mvn wildfly:deploy` so that you do not need to close and open the server after every change.
+The project should compile and run by simply running `mvn spring-boot:run`.